DanielNguyener/riboflow_paper/README.md

 ## Reproduce the tables from BAMs

+The RiboFlow_v2 BAMs for the 24-cell-line panel are deposited on Zenodo:
+<https://doi.org/10.5281/zenodo.22083992>.
+Download them into a directory and pass it as `--bams DIR`.

 ```bash
 python code/make_tables.py --bams DIR --validate                         # what would run
 python code/make_tables.py --bams DIR --gtf GTF --appris APPRIS --all    # -> results/